pallets-eco/flask-admin/README.rst

 Examples
 --------

-Library comes with three examples, you can find them in `examples` directory.
+Library comes with few examples, you can find them in `examples` directory.